6 Steps to Automating Onboarding for Employees

 According to Workflow, 28% of onboarding employees quit their jobs within 90 days because of the poor onboarding experience.
 One of the reasons is manual or outdated onboarding procedures.

-Getting it off on the wrong foot can often cause many recruits to turn around and leave just months after being hired, wasting the high costs of hiring top talent while they’re filling out their 401(k) paperwork.
+Getting it off on the wrong foot can often cause many recruits to turn around and leave just months after being hired, wasting the high costs of hiring top talent while filling out their 401(k) paperwork.

-Here are the challenges your company will definitely face if you have a manual or an outdated onboarding approach:
+Here are the challenges your company will face if you have a manual or an outdated onboarding approach:

 • Stretching Your HR Beyond Their Limit